 These smaller nutrients are then absorbed through the walls of the intestines into the bloodstream and the cells.

-This two-step process makes fatty foods and saturated fat some of the worst foods to digest.
+This two-step process makes fatty foods and saturated fat some of the worst digestive foods.
 Fatty foods can take up to 10 hours to be fully digested and absorbed from a meal [2].

 Protein